jonathan-vella/what-the-caf/learning_path_modules/04_ALZ_Accelerator/challenges/challenge3.md

 In this challenge you will auto-enable backup and disaster recovery on VM creation using Azure Policy.
 Remember that the customer's requirement is to have "all **production** VMs backed up, and **some** selected VMs in dev/test environments" to be protected at least on a weekly basis.
 Your solution must clearly address all of these requirements whilst minimizing management tasks and limiting the blast radius during incidents which require the use of Azure Backup.

 >You can deploy the Azure VM and Azure SQL Db in the same region as your Hub network.
-Azure Policy assignments take up to 30 minutes to take effect.
+Use this helper script to create [Azure Virtual Networks](https://github.com/jonathan-vella/what-the-caf/blob/main/scripts/create-vnet-with-nsg.md).
+And remember that Azure Policy assignments take up to 30 minutes to take effect!

 ## Challenge 03a - Success Criteria